abhishekrajsingh25/MERN-Chat-App/README.md

-Here's a sample `README.md` file for a real-time chat application.
-This file covers an overview of the project, setup instructions, features, and more.

----

 # Real-Time Chat Application

 This is a real-time chat application built using **Node.js** (backend), **Socket.io** (for WebSocket connections), and **React.js** (frontend).
 The application allows users to join a chat room, send messages, and receive messages in real time.